Back to Whitepapers

 Based on MI355X peak of 7,709 tok/s and MI300X peak of 2,352 tok/s on the 2,048/128 workload.
 Assumes 2,000 tokens per document and continuous operation.

 The compliance workload advantage extends beyond raw throughput.
 Combining the data from this section with the latency analysis: the MI355X delivers 3.3x more compliance checks per second, produces first-token responses 4.0x to 4.7x faster, and maintains TPOT P95 under 100ms at 64x more concurrent sessions.
 For end-of-day regulatory batch runs, this means the system processes the full document queue without degradation.
 For interactive compliance review, analysts see responses begin in under 4 seconds instead of over 17.
-The MI300X’s hard ceiling of approximately 2,352 tokens per second means compliance teams face a capacity wall that can only be addressed by adding more nodes, each consuming approximately 4,700 to 5,700 watts of GPU power.
+The MI300X's hard ceiling of approximately 2,352 tokens per second means compliance teams face a capacity wall that can only be addressed by adding more nodes.
 The MI355X processes 3.3x more compliance decisions at a single node, with 50 percent better tokens per GPU watt on this workload.

 Conclusion